hlarsen/godot-synty-tools/README.md

 You can add use these new Resource files in the AnimationPlayer of a character who is properly mapped to Godot's `SkeletonProfileHumanoid`.

+Please note that there appears to be a race condition or some other issue I can't pin down... if you get an error when it's trying to re-import files, just try to re-run it again and see if it works, maybe restart the project.

 ### Feedback and Future Work

 The bone map versions in `bone_maps` should match the asset pack versions.
 The bone maps are an indication of what